planetfederal/desktop-documentation/docs/source/components/qtdesigner.rst

 widgets or dialogs in a what-you-see-is-what-you-get (WYSIWYG) manner, and also test them using different styles and resolutions.

-The reason why `Boundless Desktop` includes `Qt Designer` is because it's extremely useful to create QGIS plugins' interface dialogs, but also to create highly customised feature forms for editing vector layers' attributes in QGIS projects.
-With that in mind, the shipped version brings a set of very convenient special widgets for QGIS (as an example, a combobox with all project's loaded layers).
+`Boundless Desktop` includes `Qt Designer` because it's extremely useful for creating interface dialogs for QGIS plugins and highly customised feature forms for editing vector layers' attributes in QGIS projects.
+With that in mind, the shipped version brings a set of very convenient special widgets for QGIS (for example, a combobox with all project's loaded layers).

 `Qt Designer` is created by the same team that delivers the Qt Framework.
 See more information about it in :qt:`Qt official website <>`